 A survey of ancient societies from classical Greece and Rome through Medieval Europe.
-Emphasis will be placed on the formation of ancient civilizations and the development of religious thought and institutions (to 1300).
+Emphasis will be placed on the formation of ancient civilizations and the development of social and political institutions.
 Prerequisite: Eligibility for ENG 101W.

 HIS 102 WESTERN CIVILIZATION II